MongoDB Utilities¶

 $ mongodump --host iad-mongos2.objectrocket.com:12345 -d example_db -u example_user -p -o backup

-- Backup a single collection within a database using
+- Backup a single collection within a database by using

 -c